AreebaAziz/event-based-chat/README.md

 1. Allow end-users to create channels with the hard delete option
 2. Allow custom events that can be interpreted in any way by the UI clients

+Notes:
+- hard delete here means no record of the original message on storage
+- soft delete means end-users won't have access to the original message, but the original message would still be kept in storage (eg. for auditors - users can enable soft delete channels for security purposes)
+- we are ignoring the "data cascading" issue

 ### How it works

 - For every event in the chat, such as `sendMessage`, `deleteMessage`, `editMessage`, `event` (custom events), the client sends an HTTP PATCH with the event details.